European shares set for weekly loss but Syngenta soars

 Overall, though, European stock markets were lower.

-The pan-European FTSEurofirst 300 index slid 1 percent to 1,455.20 points.
-The index was down 3 percent over the course of the week, which would mark its worst weekly fall since early September.
+The pan-European FTSEurofirst 300 index slid 0.6 percent and was set for its worst weekly fall since early September, while the euro zone’s blue-chip Euro STOXX 50 index also retreated 0.4 percent.

 The earnings picture in Europe remained mixed, with data from Thomson Reuters StarMine showing that half of the companies on the European STOXX 600 index have missed market expectations with their third quarter results so far.